 How do I earn the certificate of completion from Duke Continuing Studies?

-The Duke certificate was not designed to meet the requirements for certification as a Certified Professional Technical Communication (although you may encounter some similar concepts in the course of our program).
+Please note the Duke certificate was not designed to meet the requirements for certification as a Certified Professional Technical Communication (although you may encounter some similar concepts in the course of our program).
 To attain CPTC certification, students need to pass an exam developed and administered by APMG International on behalf of the Society for Technical Communication.
 Please visit their websites for more information.

 Will I be certified as a technical writer when I complete this program?